 Sunday, July 27, 2014

 Yesterday Raymond Danielsen passed away at age 77.
-He was the son of Christian Danielsen, grandson of our immigrant ancestor Kristian Danielsen.
+He was the son of Christian Danielsen, and grandson of our immigrant ancestor Kristian Danielsen.
 He was the oldest living member of that branch of the Danielsen family.

 I first contacted Ray and Grace by mail many years ago - probably 20 to 25 years ago.
 We wrote back and forth a time or two about the family genealogy, then lost track of each other until he contacted me by email around 2008.
 We stayed in sporadic contact ever since and shared what we could about the Danielsen history.
 We never met in person.